UPDATED 24 Sep – see text in blue below.

 |Richard Taylor with his protégé rescued from the Beach Road, 5 Sep © Tim Davis|

 It was another exceptional period for rare and unusual birds on the island, with the first Magpie since 1996 seen briefly near the Black Shed on 5th by visiting ringer and birder Shaun Robson.
 Shaun was blissfully unaware just how rare this commonplace mainland species is on Lundy – until a roomful of dropped jaws and one or two choice words greeted his announcement at that evening's review of the day's sightings!
 Even this exceptional record was eclipsed by Dean Jones's discovery during the late afternoon of 12th of Lundy's first ever Sora, clambering through brambles near the Terrace Heligoland Trap.
 Dean was able to pick up the very tired but alert and not emaciated transatlantic wanderer – doubtless blown off course by the strong jet stream of preceding days – check it over, take a few pictures and release it nearby in an area with good cover, fresh water and an abundance of invertebrate food.
 Dean returned early on the morning of 13th but didn't find any sign of the rail.
-UPDATE: The Sora was seen again at the Terrace by Conservation Team volunteer Ben Hanson at around 4pm on Sunday 13th.
-It was feeding actively and appeared to be in better condition.
+UPDATE: The Sora was reported twice on Sunday 13th – first at about 11.30am, when it was seen by visitors Sandie & Mark West on the Lower East Side Path north of Quarter Wall Copse; then at around 4pm, back at the Terrace, by Conservation Team volunteer Ben Hanson.
+In the morning it was "at first thought to be dead or injured as it was lying on the ground with its wing out to the side... but it got up at lightning speed and shot into brambles on the seaward side of the path".
+When seen in the afternoon, it was feeding actively and appeared to be in better condition than when originally found on 12th.
 Dean Jones searched the area early and late on Monday 14th but there was no further sign.
 Checks on Tuesday 15th also drew a blank, though visibility was poor during the afternoon as thick mist set in.